microsoft/EdgeML/pytorch/README.md

     training routine for FastRNN and FastGRNN is decoupled from the custom cells to enable plug and play behaviour of the custom RNN cells in other architectures (NMT, Encoder-Decoder etc.).
-    Additionally, numerically equivalent CUDA-based implementations `FastRNNCUDACell` and `FastGRNNCUDACell` are provided for faster training. `edgeml_pytorch.graph.rnn`.
+    Additionally, numerically equivalent CUDA-based implementations `FastRNNCUDACell` and `FastGRNNCUDACell` are provided for faster training.
     `edgeml_pytorch.graph.rnn.Fast(G)RNN(CUDA)` provides unrolled RNNs equivalent to `nn.LSTM` and `nn.GRU`.
     `edgeml_pytorch.trainer.fastmodel` presents a sample multi-layer RNN + multi-class classifier model.
 4. [S-RNN](https://github.com/microsoft/EdgeML/blob/master/docs/publications/SRNN.pdf): `edgeml_pytorch.graph.rnn.SRNN2` implements a
-    2 layer SRNN network which can be instantied with a choice of RNN cell.
+    2 layer SRNN network which can be instantiated with a choice of RNN cell.
 The training routine for SRNN is in `edgeml_pytorch.trainer.srnnTrainer`.
 5. [DROCC & DROCC-LF](https://github.com/microsoft/EdgeML/blob/master/docs/publications/drocc.pdf): `edgeml_pytorch.trainer.drocc_trainer` implements
-    a DROCC meta-trainer for training any given model architecture for one-class classification on the supplied dataset. `edgeml_pytorch.trainer.drocclf_trainer` implements the DROCC-LF varaint for training models for one-class classification with limited negatives.
+    a DROCC meta-trainer for training any given model architecture for one-class classification on the supplied dataset. `edgeml_pytorch.trainer.drocclf_trainer` implements the DROCC-LF variant for training models for one-class classification with limited negatives.
+6. [RNNPool](https://github.com/microsoft/EdgeML/blob/master/docs/publications/RNNPool.pdf): `edgeml_pytorch.graph.RNNPool` implements
+   the RNNPool pooling layer which can be instantiated with the dimensions of the input patch and the hidden states.
+Currently only the inference code is implemented.

 Usage directions and examples notebooks for this package are provided [here](https://github.com/microsoft/EdgeML/blobl/master/examples/pytorch).